MakeSchool-Tutorials/ecommerce-tutorial/P12-Shopping-Cart-Features/content.md

 It would also be nice if we can update the quantity of selected item, and remove an item from our cart.

-# Adding “Remove items” button to our Shopping Cart
+# Adding "Remove items" button to our Shopping Cart

 ## 11th Video (Start from 2:25 - end)